yt-project/yt/doc/source/visualizing/plots.rst

 If you want to project through a subset of the full dataset volume, you can use the ``data_source`` keyword with a :ref:`data object <data-objects>`.
 The :ref:`thin-slice-projections` recipes demonstrates this functionality.

+.. note:: Not every data types have support for off-axis projections yet.
+   Currently, this operation is supported for grid based data with cartesian geometry, as well as SPH particles data.

 .. _projection-types: